BESA Research 7.0

 - The new BESA Connectivity program can be started directly from the Coherence dialog, for enhanced methods in time-frequency decomposition and brain connectivity analysis.
 The license for this program is contained in the BESA Research 7.0 Complete license.
 This 64-bit program has its own setup which can be downloaded below.

-For a detailed list of all new features, bug fixes and changes compared to BESA Research 6.1 in this release of BESA Research 7.0 March 2018, please click BESA Research 7.0 – Update History.
+For a detailed list of all new features, bug fixes and changes compared to BESA Research 6.1 in this release of BESA Research 7.0 June 2019, and a list of improvements and bugfixes compared to the March release, please click BESA Research 7.0 – Update History.

 Please read the Safety Instructions